 Tricia is responsible for all financial aspects of the unit.
 Financial management tasks include revenue analysis; financial forecasting; budgeting; expense projections, monitoring and analysis; proposal development and she serves as the liaison between the unit and he business department providing support for contract review and negotiations.
 Prior to joining the ETLO team, Tricia served as the financial representative for a number of other centers and projects within EDC.
 Before coming to EDC, she served as a Reimbursement Financial Analyst for the Boston University Medical Center for several years.
 Tricia holds a B.S. in Business Management with a concentration in Accounting from the University of Massachusetts, Boston.

 Erin Earnst is an Online Course Developer and Facilitator for ETLO.
-Her work with ETLO includes developing and updating online courses and providing support to participants and facilitators of ETLO workshops.
+Her work with ETLO includes developing and updating online courses and providing support to participants and facilitators of ETLO workshops and courses.
 Prior to joining EDC, Erin developed and facilitated online and face-to-face professional development workshops for educators focusing on improving student learning through the use of technology across the country for Pearson, Scholastic, and Tom Snyder Productions.
-She taught 4th grade in Oklahoma City and Newton, Mass.
+She taught at the elementary and middle school levels in Oklahoma City and Newton, Mass.
 Erin received her undergraduate degree in Elementary Education from Boston College and her Masters in Teaching from the University of Portland (Oregon) through the University of Notre Dame’s ACE AmeriCorps program.

 Mike works on the technology team within ETLO.
 He helps to develop, implement, and maintain the various online courses, sites, and resources that ETLO uses.
 Most of his time is spent working on Moodle and Drupal, two open-source content management systems with broad use in the education sphere.
 Mike's previous experience was both as a classroom teacher and technology specialist at a charter high school.
 Mike has a B.S. in Electrical Engineering from Brown University and is currently pursuing an M.A. in Computing in Education from Teacher's College, Columbia University.